 Provides the evidence-based resources to inform clinical decision-making at the point of care.The Joanna Briggs Institute (JBI) is the international not-for-profit, research and development arm of the School of Translational Science based within the Faculty of Health Sciences at the University of Adelaide, South Australia.The Institute collaborates internationally with over 70 entities across the world.
 The Institute and its collaborating entities promote and support the synthesis, transfer and utilization of evidence through identifying feasible, appropriate, meaningful and effective healthcare practices to assist in the improvement of healthcare outcomes globally.

 Journal performance metrics offer a systematic, objective means to critically evaluate the world's leading journals delivers quantifiable statistical information based on citation data Helps determine a publication's impact and influence in the global research community Includes journal and category data

 Resources beginning with: LBack to Top

 One search allows you to review the formulary status and availability of any drug, as well as links to Lexicomp Patient Education materials and calculators.
-Access limited to on-site at the Penn State Hershey campus only.
+Available online to authorized COM/HMC users only.
 App Information